Drug Info

 - Bone and joint infections: It can be used to treat bone and joint infections caused by susceptible bacteria, although it is usually reserved for severe or complicated cases.

 It is important to note that ciprofloxacin is not effective against viral or fungal infections.
-It is always recommended to consult a healthcare professional for a proper diagnosis and determination of the most appropriate treatment option.

 What should I avoid while taking ciprofloxacin?